Inside the Sacred House

 - The application process for the weekend workshops involves a simple form that enables you to share with us some basic information about who you are and what you do, as well as something about why you would like to be part of the women’s circles here.

 - There is also an undertaking we ask each woman to read and sign before her application may be completed.
 This is based on our sister charter, a statement which lays out the ethics and ethos of these gatherings, and the commitment to womankindness that is part of every workshop journey (see below for details).

 - There will be some preparations required for each workshop, simple tasks to enable you to get ready for the shared journey and to make an initial connection with the other sisters who will be attending.
 It does make a difference to your experience of the weekend if you are able to prepare in advance, as well as allow space after you return home to absorb your workshop experiences.
-The preparation period for some of the new apprenticeship programme will extend over a few months and include online conversations with Carolyn and communications with other participants.
+The preparation and home-working period for the apprenticeship programme extend over a 13 month period, including online sessions.
 Final information is sent 4 weeks before the workshop date and includes a list of things we advise you to bring with you.

 - Please inform us with your application if you plan to be pregnant when the workshop takes place, or have any physical disability or long-term health issues that might affect your full participation.

 - Please note that because these workshops are laid on a foundation of women’s blood mysteries and ancient womb magic, they are suitable for natal women only, rather than members of the transgender community.